GSA/fpki-guides/_announcements/01_apple_common_removal.md

 - Start typing `terminal` in the search field.
 Do so until the Terminal icon appears.
 It is a black icon with a white "greater than" and underscore symbol (e.g., ">_") in the top left corner.
 - Double-click the *Terminal* icon.
 A terminal window will open.

-2. Verify the hash of the downloaded certificate matches the SHA-256 Thumprint listed [above](#what-should-i-do) by entering the following command.
+2. Verify the hash of the downloaded certificate matches the SHA-256 Thumbprint listed [above](#what-should-i-do) by entering the following command.
 ```
 $ shasum -a 256 {DOWNLOAD_LOCATION}/fcpca.crt
 ```